grafana/writers-toolkit/docs/sources/writing-guide/references/index.md

 ## Troubleshooting

+Start by checking if you are missing quotes: `"schemas.md#storage-schemas"` passes the build, but `schemas.md#storage-schemas` (without quotes) does not.

 ### Links generated from references point to their own page/self-reference

 Hugo generates HTML link tags for properly formatted but incorrectly addressed references, such as those targeting a document Hugo can't resolve.